 Also known as general safety signs, they offer safety-related messages without referring to any hazards.
 They are used to point out emergency eye wash stations, first aid kits, safety routes, and more.
 These signs can also be used to encourage employees to report unsafe conditions as well as motivate them to be extra mindful of general hazards.

 Colors: White text on a green background.
 If the sign comes with a header, the main text should be black printed on a white background.

 The chart below shows which safety sign must be used based on the severity of a hazard it aims to indicate:

 In any workplace, employees are exposed to certain hazards that are part of their work.
-Since these cannot be eliminated, employers must use signages to remind employees of the best safety practices they should do.
+Since some of these hazards cannot be eliminated, employers must use signages to remind employees of the best safety practices they should do.
 Moreover, signs can indicate the location of safety essentials such as emergency exits and first aid kits.
-This way, people can quickly respond properly in case of an emergency.
+This way, people can quickly and properly respond in case of an emergency.

 Complying with legal requirements is one of the most important responsibilities of an employer.
 No matter how good a company’s health and safety programs are, if there are no proper signages around, it can face regulatory fines and reputation damage.
 After all, who would want to work with a company that neglects safety compliance?
 Even customers or clients won’t feel safe transacting with such a company.

 Here are some of the safety signs you might notice around you.
 Since most of these signs contain images and text, you can easily understand them at a glance: